 - Dollop (don’t spread) the mixture onto needles.

-If you used flocking powder to flock an artificial tree, all you have to do in January is throw a cotton cloth over it and store the tree standing up.
+- If you used flocking powder to flock an artificial tree, all you have to do after the holiday is cover it with a cotton cloth and store the tree standing up.
 Live trees with our DIY flocking powder can typically be left on the curb (or better yet, recycled) with any flock still on it.